Skip to main content

 Amazing Bosses 7 - Mr. Satish Tandon

 A tough one on where to start because I had a “destined” meeting at his home in Delhi just a few days before he suddenly passed away.
-Driving back to my hotel on an impulse I messaged him, and he immediately called me.
+Driving back to my hotel, on an impulse I messaged him, and he immediately called me.
 He asked where I was and immediately invited me to visit his home.
 His first comment when I met him was “You still don’t drink, or will you have a drink?”.
 I spent a marvellous evening with him and his wife Dr. Mridula and for the first & last time I had a gossipy, personal relaxed chat with him and his wife.
 We chatted till late in the night.
 He spoke of his visionary plans for identifying leaders, leadership development, marketing them suitably and creating a “pull-demand” for them and placing them in high positions in industry - as a business.
 It was a fascinating strategy he outlined, and I was hoping to go back to him on this.
 But destiny played spoilsport.
 To get back to the beginning.

 For long I knew him only by name.
 The only memory of him was the dapperly dressed, page 3 persona, stylish and classy to a fault – the typical Delhi Punjabi if you will – when I saw him at conferences.
 He was easy going, did not seem to care too much for anybody around him, relaxed to a point, where he was like the benevolent king of all he surveyed.
 On one occasion just as the annual conference was to begin somebody told him he was the first speaker.
 Those were the days when you used slide paper for presentations.
 He asked what the topic was and scribbled a few quick notes even as he was walking to the stage.
 Yet, his presentation was brilliant.
 To me they were like a whistle attracting corporate presentation but his ability to put his finger on the exact button, being focussed, targeted and blunt to a fault was his trademark style - extempore.